-Other than the aforementioned Aurífero project, there have not been any significant acquisitions or dispositions during the year ended April 30, 2020 and to the date of this MD&A.
+There have not been any significant acquisitions or dispositions during the year ended April 30, 2021 and to the date of this MD&A.

 Qualified Person statement

 Stephen R. Maynard, Vice President of Exploration of the Company and a Qualified Person as defined by National Instrument 43-101, prepared the information that forms the basis for this written disclosure.